statamic/docs/content/collections/modifiers/bard_items.md

   - array
   - utility
 ---
 Converts any Bard data to a flat array of ProseMirror nodes and marks.

-Bard data should be the raw value from a Bard field (a ProseMirror document), with or without sets.
+Bard data can be either:

+* The raw value from a Bard field (a ProseMirror document), with or without sets
+* One or more of the ProseMirror nodes returned from this modifier

 ```yaml
 main_content: